Koninikax/Stocks_Visuals/README.md

 # Stocks_Visuals
-Creates a visual of the stock using dash framework
+Creates a visual of the stock using dash framework and bokeh